opensearch-project/documentation-website/_im-plugin/ism/error-prevention/resolutions.md

 {"index.routing.allocation.total_shards_per_node":-1}
 ```

-## The index is write index for some data stream
+## The index is a write index for some data stream

 If you still want to delete the index, please check your [data stream]({{site.url}}{{site.baseurl}}/opensearch/data-streams/) settings and change the write index.